revanthk58/Assignment-/README.md

  ** install package.json file  with npm init or npm init -y

- ** install dependecies for testing such as "jest,sqlite etc"
+ ** install dependecies for testing such as "jest,sqlite and supertest etc"

  After complteing above redirect to  __test__ folder   and  run testCases